-So because of my arrogant refusal to filter out the stuff which I regularly watched and listened to—as well as my blatant stonewalling to think twice about the places I frequented—I always felt as if something inside me wasn’t quite right.
+So because of my refusal to filter out the stuff which I regularly watched and listened to—as well as my blatant stonewalling to think twice about the places I frequented—I always felt as if something wasn’t quite right.
 I couldn’t quite put my thumb on it, but there was an uneasiness in my soul.

 This is why we must choose to see the world how Christ sees it!
 Even though He lives in us as believers, we can still muffle Him.
 How?
-By filling up our souls with bad stuff instead of good stuff!
+By filling up our heads with bad stuff instead of good stuff!
 By ignoring His loving guidance which is trying to pull us away from bad stuff!

-For this reason, any place we go, we must ask ourselves, “Am I impacting this environment in a positive way for Jesus?” or, “Am I allowing this environment to cover up the light of Christ in me?”
+For this reason, any place we go, we must ask ourselves, “Am I impacting this environment in a positive way for Jesus?” or “Am I allowing this environment to cover up the light of Christ in me?”
 We have to be environmentally-conscious as Christ-possessed people.
 Everything we do and every place we go, it’s imperative to be led by the Holy Spirit!

 A prayer for you: Good morning, Lord!
 What an absolutely gorgeous morning you’ve given me!
 The cardinals are outside my window here, they are so bright-red and beautiful, thank you for them!
 And thank you for the light of Christ in me!
 Right now, I lift up all who are reading this, directly to you.
 I pray that you begin to help them discern what they should and shouldn’t be watching or listening to.
-Protect their souls from darkness!
+Protect them from darkness!
 I also pray that you give them wisdom about the places they frequent–where to go and where not to go.
 Help them understand you’re not looking to make any law out of this, but instead, you simply want them to be guided by your Holy Spirit in all of their decisions.
 We love you.
 Amen.